mainmatter/ember-simple-auth/README.md

 ## RFC 6749

 RFC 6749 is the IETF specification that defines the OAuth 2.0 Authorization framework.
 It defines a series of grant types of which the _"[Resource Owner Password Credentials Grant Type](http://tools.ietf.org/html/rfc6749#section-4.3)"_ is used by Ember.SimpleAuth.
-It's actually just a formalization of the process acquiring an authorization token from a server in exchange for a valid set of user credentials (username and password).
+It defines the process of acquiring an authorization token from a server in exchange for a valid pair of credentials (username and password).

-That acquired token is then sent with every subsequent request in the standard HTTP `Authorization` header:
+That acquired token is then sent in the standard HTTP `Authorization` header along with every subsequent request:

 ```
 Authorization: Bearer <secret token>